Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 If you receive a dual diagnosis you’ll receive a specialised treatment programme that will also address the mental health condition.

-Staff will take into account the diagnosis and this will affect how they manage your treatments.
+Drug and alcohol rehab staff in Cambridge will take into account the diagnosis and this will affect how they manage your treatments.

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.